jonashackt/spring-boot-vuejs/README.md

 vue init webpack frontend
 ```

-This will initialize a project skeleton for Vue.js in /frontend directory - it therefore asks some questions in the cli:
+This will initialize a project skeleton for Vue.js in /frontend directory - it, therefore, asks some questions in the cli:

 ![vuejs-cli-init](screenshots/vuejs-cli-init.png)